Surohitt/Donor-Prediction-App/README.md

 # Results <a name='Results'></a>

 With a final accuracy of 86% and F-score of ~52% its clear that the model seems to overfit.
-I believe this can be attributed to the fact that the majority of the data consists of individuals who receive an income of less than 50,000 and therefore the model naively assumes this to be true in practice.
+I believe this can be attributed to the fact that the majority of the data consists of individuals who receive an income of less than 50,000 and therefore the model naively assumes this to be true in most cases.

 Expanding the original dataset past the original ~ 45,000 rows with a more evenly distributed predictor variable will do wonders for our model development.
 This is further compounded with the Cross Validator which may be training some of the models on extremely sparse sets of positive predictor outcomes.

 # Acknowledgements <a name='Acknowledgements'></a>

-Thanks must go to [UCI](https://archive.ics.uci.edu/ml/datasets/Adult) for creating this data set using census data from 1996.
+Acknowledgements must go to [UCI](https://archive.ics.uci.edu/ml/datasets/Adult) for creating this data set using census data from 1996 and for Keela setting up this mini project/challenge.